QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-28-why-enterprise-architecture-matters-9e88e9.md

 ---
-title: "Why enterprise architecture matters?"
+title: "Why Enterprise Architecture matters?"
 slug: "why-enterprise-architecture-matters-9e88e9"
 author: g-morton
-categories: [Public]
+categories: Public
 classification: Public
 tags: [architecture]
 date: 2024-08-28 04:36:52
-updatedBy: sushma-hazari
+updatedBy: g-morton
-updated: 2024-08-29 00:24:04
+updated: 2025-09-12 03:44:53
 likes: 0
 ---

 Enterprise architecture (EA) might seem like complex, technical concept that only IT professionals need to worry about.
 However, it plays a critical role in how organisations operate, especially within the public sector.
-For the Department of Education, EA is not just a nice-to-have—it’s a must-have.
+For the Department of Education, EA is not just a nice-to-have — it’s a must-have.
 Let’s explore what EA involves and why it’s essential for success.

-## What is enterprise architecture (EA)?
+## What is Enterprise Architecture (EA)?
-At its core, enterprise architecture aligns an organisation’s IT infrastructure and processes with its strategic objectives.
+At its core, Enterprise Architecture aligns an organisation’s IT infrastructure and processes with its strategic objectives.
 This alignment helps manage complexity, reduce costs, and ensure that all parts of the organisation are working towards the same goals.
 Here’s how EA delivers value:

 **Improved decision-making:** EA provides a comprehensive view of an organisation’s current state, including systems, processes, and data.
 This visibility helps leaders make informed decisions about resource allocation, technology adoption, and meeting strategic goals.
 For example, understanding the full landscape of existing IT assets enables decision-makers to avoid costly redundancies and focus on areas that require enhancement.